alexdphan/babyagi-chroma-agent/README.md

 2. Install the required packages: `pip install -r requirements.txt`
 3. Copy the .env.example file to .env: `cp .env.example .env`.
 This is where you will set the following variables.
 4. Set your OpenAI keys in the OPENAI_API_KEY.
-5. There is no Chroma API Key, so we won't have to worry about that.
+5. ~~There is no Chroma API Key, so we won't have to worry about this.~~
 6. Set the name of the table where the task results will be stored in the TABLE_NAME variable.
 7. (Optional) Set the objective of the task management system in the OBJECTIVE variable.
 8. (Optional) Set the first task of the system in the INITIAL_TASK variable.
-9. Run the script.
+9. Run the script using the command `python babyagi-chroma.py`.

 All optional values above can also be specified on the command line.

 # Supported Models<a name="supported-models"></a>

 This script works with all OpenAI models.
 Default model is **gpt-4**.
-When there is a timeout request, the model will switch to **gpt-3.5-turbo**.
+When there is a timeout request (after two attempts), the model will switch to **gpt-3.5-turbo**.
 To use a different model, feel free to edit the code however you wish.

 # Warning<a name="continous-script-warning"></a>